jessetane/rpc-engine/readme.md

 ## Properties

+### `rpc.methods`
+An `Object` representing the interface available to the remote peer.
+Keys are method names, values are functions.

 ### `rpc.defaultMethod`
 A `Function`.
 If implemented, this method will be invoked for any incoming message or notification that does not match an explicit handler in `rpc.methods`.